khersinpro/fast-social-media/README.md

 This repository contains a Fast API application with Docker, Docker Compose, and Alembic for managing database migrations.

+## Features

+- **User Management**: Easily create, update, and delete user accounts.
+- **Post Management**: Allow users to create, edit, and delete posts.
+- **Comment System**: Enable users to leave comments on posts.
+- **Like Functionality**: Implement a feature for users to like posts.
+- **OAuth Token Security**: Ensure secure access to API endpoints using OAuth tokens.

 ## Installation

 1. Make sure Docker is installed and running on your system.